 On April 3, 2003, after 19 years of proclaiming his innocence, Dennis Maher was exonerated and freed from prison.

-Charge: Rape, Assault w/ Intent to Rape, Assault & Battery, Aggravated Rape
+Charge: Rape, Assault with Intent to Rape, Assault and Battery, Aggravated Rape

-Conviction: Rape, Assault w/ Intent to Rape, Assault & Battery, Aggravated Rape
+Conviction: Rape, Assault with Intent to Rape, Assault and Battery, Aggravated Rape